fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://hackerone.com/reports/1065500">-Multiple bugs leads to RCE on TikTok for Android</a>

 <A href="http://ysamm.com/?p=627">-Leaking Facebook user information to external websites ($2000)</a>

+<a href="https://hackerone.com/reports/1295844">-Modify in-flight data to payment provider Smart2Pay</a>

 <a href="https://vaibhavgaikwad1712.medium.com/2fa-bypass-using-response-manipulation-29d6c2583936">-2fa Bypass Using Response Manipulation</a>